1. Inspection & Testing

 Once the asbestos-containing materials are taken out, they will be placed in special containers and sent to the proper disposal facilities.

 AES takes great care to ensure the safe disposal of the removed materials, so they will not become a risk to the people and the environment.

 4. Final Inspection

-After the removal crew has finished with their work, the investigators will return to closely inspect if indeed all of the asbestos has been taken care of.
-If they find that there no more left, then your house will be issued a clean bill of health and it will be safe for your family to move back inside.
+The inspectors will return to check that the asbestos is no longer present.
+The house will be issued a clean bill of health and it will be safe for people to move back inside.